mohamed-abdelaziz721/IEEE_Mohamed-Ahmed-Abdelaziz_cpp/README.md

     return 0;
 }
 ```
-**notice** we did not declare a pointer, but instead we used the array ame for the pointer notation.
+**notice** we did not declare a pointer, but instead we used the array name for the pointer notation.
 This is an h3 heading

 ## Heading